 I was pleasantly surprised by how much I enjoyed the combination of pumpkin and white chocolate.
 They taste fantastic together!
 I highly suggest that you use good quality white chocolate for this recipe.
-I bought Guittard Choc-Au-Lait baking chips (this is not a sponsored post; it’s just a brand that I personally tried and loved).
+I bought Guittard Choc-Au-Lait baking chips (not sponsored).
 Their white chocolate chips stay super smooth, creamy, and bright white even after baking.

 - ¾ cup brown sugar, packed